Numbness or Pain in the Ball of Your Foot? 3 Steps to Treat Neuromas Naturally

 Several years ago, I began feeling a mild numbness in the ball of my left foot, especially while running.
 I noticed it came on stronger when I ran on a hard flat surface, such as a road or sidewalk, and less so when running on trails or grass.
 Upon becoming aware of this I did what any serious runner would do: I ignored it.

 In the weeks that followed, the numbness grew more intense and evolved into a mild shooting pain.
 So I ignored that, too.
 My only excuse is that I was stuck in a mindset of thinking that the more I ran, the stronger my feet would become and I just had to tough it out until my muscles recovered and the pain went away.
 After all, I had recently completed a running workshop taught by none other than Correct Toes inventor and podiatrist guru Dr. Ray McClanahan.
 I now knew how to run with a proper gait that would reduce impact load and on some level I probably believed I was impervious to injury.
-This numbness would surely go away as long as I kept doing everything right with my running form… except that didn’t happen.
+This numbness on the ball of my foot would surely go away as long as I kept doing everything right with my running form… except that didn’t happen.
 As you can probably guess, the pain ended up getting worse.
 Much worse.

 My denial came to a shattering end when I was out on a brief run and the pain became so bad that I literally limped home, mostly hopping on one foot.
 I also began feeling the pain while just walking, especially on hard flat floors.
 Every time I put weight on the ball of my left foot a sharp pain would shoot upward as though the ground was electrifying the nerves just below my toes.
 If you ever drank a glass of cold water that hit a nerve in a sensitive tooth and felt the pain shoot through your whole head, it was kind of like that in my foot.
 I finally had to face the fact that I had a bona fide injury and it wasn’t going away on its own.

 I accepted the fate that I would need to book a doctor’s appointment, but in the meantime decided to do a little research on Dr. McClanahan’s website.
 His site lists a variety of articles about different foot ailments as well as tips on how to treat them naturally.
 A description of capsulitis brushed upon my symptoms since it describes pain centralized in the ball of the foot, but my pain felt different.
 Capsulitis is inflammation of a joint that leads to the feeling of stepping on a small pebble, and it is often accompanied by swelling or redness.
-As described above, my pain began with numbness and quickly became sharp and electrifying, and there was no swelling or redness involved.
+As described above, my pain began with numbness on the ball of my foot and quickly became sharp and electrifying, and there was no swelling or redness involved.
 I was about to give up when I stumbled upon a word I had heard many times before, but never really understood: neuroma.

 What is a Neuroma?